Allergy eye drops: Which ones will bring you relief?

 If you suffer from allergies, you've probably tried allergy eye drops or are thinking about giving them a try to relieve your ocular allergy symptoms.

-This article will help you understand more about allergy eye drops and whether they might be helpful to give you relief from allergic conjunctivitis.
+This article will help you understand more about allergy eye drops and whether they might be helpful to give you relief from your itchy, watery, swollen or red eyes.

 When confronted by an allergen, the immune system perceives it as an invader and goes into overdrive to produce histamines) to fight it.
 This is known as an allergic reaction.